 Paalam – Auroville and Village Development initiative

-Paalam, (bridge in Tamil), is a project that was established to impact unity between Auroville and the local villages and improve well being in the villages.
-Youth (men and women) from 18 villages and settlements, immediately around Auroville, were selected by AVAG self help group members who were asked to nominate 2 non political, socially active youth to represent their village on the Paalam.
+Paalam, (bridge in Tamil), is a project that was established to impact unity between Auroville and the local villages and improve well-being in the villages.
+Youth (men and women) from 18 villages and settlements, immediately around Auroville, were selected by AVAG’s self-help group members who were asked to nominate 2 non-political, socially active youths to represent their village on the Paalam.

 Now eight months since its inception, on November 29th 2015 in Unity Pavilion, Paalam is firmly established as a communications and action network with 1) village youth from 18 villages and settlements 2) Auroville Village Action Group, 3) Youthlink members.
 We have since come together for :

 - 4 training sessions (2 more are pending),